What Is an Option Contract?

 - Put options

 Call options give the holder the right to buy the underlying asset at a specified price, the "strike price," on or before the expiration date.
-The buyer of a call option hopes that the underlying asset's price will rise so that they can make a profit by selling it at a higher price.
+The buyer of a call option hopes that the underlying asset's price will rise so they can profit by selling it at a higher price.

 Put options give the holder the right to sell an asset at a specified price.
 The buyer of a put option hopes that the underlying asset's price will fall so that they can make a profit by buying it at a lower price.